theerfan/Q/QML_Challenges.md

 You can tackle the QML Challenges at any time during QHack, but there are some *Power Ups* that are available to be won for those who start early.

 **The top 80 teams on the Leaderboard at 6PM EST on Friday Feb 19 will receive $250 in credits**.

 These credits can be used to build your QHack [Open Hackathon](Open_Hackathon.md) project.
-Teams can apply credits to any AWS service, including [Amazon Braket](https://aws.amazon.com/braket/), where they can showcase their ideas on Rigetti, IonQ, and D-Wave hardware or with high-performance simulators in the cloud
+Teams can apply credits to any AWS service, including [Amazon Braket](https://aws.amazon.com/braket/), where they can showcase their ideas on Rigetti, IonQ, and D-Wave hardware or with high-performance simulators in the cloud.

 ### Timeline